Skip to main content

 BIO is stepping up its support for Ukraine’s private sector, based on Belgium’s commitment to help the country during and after the war.
 Ukraine qualifies for BIO support as a lower-middle-income country affected by conflict.
 Despite the war, its private sector remains active and in need of financing.

-To scale up, BIO will need more resources.
-Interest from Belgian companies further supports this need.
+Interest from Belgian companies further support this need.
 While BIO cannot invest directly in Belgian firms, it can support them through their Ukrainian operations, strengthening ties between both countries and maximizing impact.

 A Strategic Investment Amid National Reconstruction Efforts